Trow-Registry/trow/README.md

 Note that Trow is currently alpha and you can expect to find rough edges.

-## Use Cases

-The primary goal for Trow is to create a registry that runs within Kubernetes and provides a secure and fast way to get containers running on the cluster.

-We hope to make it possible for Kubernetes operators to verify and control the images that are run on their clusters.
-Proposed features include:

- - allowing operations such as approve/deny lists for images and external registries
- - auditing and authentication of image access
- - distributed architecture for HA and scalability

 ## Docs

 Work has started on a [User Guide](docs/USER_GUIDE.md).
 Currently this explains